cipherphage/IJ-Quote-Generator/readme.md

   - Type: `{ lang: string }`
   - Optional.
   - Default: none.
-  - Specifies international language code to follow for breaking down unicode code points (e.g., specify `ko:ko` for Korea:Korean so that `라` appears to be typed as first `ㄹ` and then the `ㅏ` is added to make the final `라`).
-Because the code point values must be calculated based on a language-specific formula only the following languages are supported at this time: Korean `ko:ko`.
+  - Specifies international language code to follow for breaking down unicode code points (e.g., specify `ko` for Korean so that `라` appears to be typed as first `ㄹ` and then the `ㅏ` is added to make the final `라`).
+Because the code point values must be calculated based on a language-specific formula only the following languages are supported at this time: Korean `ko`.
     - `lang`
       Type: string.
       Required.
       Default: none.
       Allowed values:
-        - Korean: `ko:ko`.
+        - Korean: `ko`.

 ## Gifs of it working